- My Account

 Thank you for teaching me these things, Jesse.

-Jesse is a globally recognized, award-winning artist and sought after public speaker.
+Jesse was a globally recognized, award-winning artist and sought after public speaker.
 His work is in the permanent collections of museums including The Louvre, The Smithsonian, The George Eastman House, The de Young Fine Arts Museum of San Francisco and many more.

 Visit the blog